- sample preparation,

 Distribution of divisions

-When samples are added to instruments, they appear as divisions (columns) in the Parameters Table of the instruments editing page.
+When samples are added to instruments, they appear as divisions (columns) in the instrument editor table.
 Each division must then be positioned on the keyboard by changing the "Key range" in the table.
 Generally, it is a good practice to have the range of a division include the root key of its represented sample.
 The entire surface of the keyboard must be covered (eg, key 36 to key 96 for a classic synthesizer keyboard).

-The tool "Automatic distribution" automatically distributes the samples over the keyboard.
+The tool "Sample auto-positioning" automatically distributes the samples over the keyboard.

 Setting the divisions

-If the sample(s) are looped, to hear the looping in an instrument, the value "1" must be entered in the Loop playback parameter row of either the Global or individual notes columns in the Parameters Table.
-"1" turns it On, "0" or a blank turns it Off.
-The value "3" turns the looping On and the rest of the sample is read after the key is released.
+If the sample(s) are looped, to hear the looping in an instrument, select in the Loop playback parameter row of either the Global or individual notes columns in the Parameters Table. turns it On, or a blank turns it Off. turns the looping On and the rest of the sample is read after the key is released.